Common Mistakes to Avoid When Pursuing a Medical Malpractice Claim

 By Daniel Smith

-According to Denver medical malpractice attorney Tim Galluzzi, a patient can take legal action against a negligent or abusive medical professional.
+According to Surgical error lawyer Luis P. Guerra, a patient can take legal action against a negligent or abusive medical professional.
 It’s heartbreaking when medical errors kill innocent patients who put their trust in doctors and medical professionals to heal them.

-If you are filing a medical malpractice claim, these are the common mistakes you need to avoid.
+If you are filing a medical malpractice claim, these are the common mistakes you must avoid.

 Failing to Gather Sufficient Evidence